 Amy Kirby Post (1802–1889) was not a freethinker (a disbeliever in religion).
 But she was surely a free thinker, unafraid to follow her reason and her moral sense wherever they might lead her.
-She and her husband, Isaac Post (1798-1872), were Hicksite Quakers.
+She and her husband, the successful druggist Isaac Post (1798-1872), were Hicksite Quakers.
 The Hicksites had split from “orthodox” Quaker congregations in 1826 over issues ranging from doctrine to slavery.
 Elias Hicks, founder of the Hicksite sect, was a cousin of Amy's.
 The sect became a great epicenter of abolition activism.
-In time Amy and Isaac would be judged too radical to remain even among the Hicksites for their fervent advocacy of abolition, woman's suffrage (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's), and other reform causes.
+In time Amy and Isaac would be judged too radical to remain even among the Hicksites for their fervent advocacy of reform causes including abolition and woman's suffrage (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's).

 In 1844, Amy and Isaac Post were listed as nonresident members of the Sodus Bay Phalanx, which was led by the Hicksite Quaker Benjamin Fish.
 It is not known how deeply the Posts were involved with the Fourierist Utopian commune on Sodus Bay; they never became Phalanx residents.
 Like most such intentional communities, the Sodus Bay Phalanx collapsed in about two years, in part a casualty of disagreements between its liberal-religious and its freethinking members over issues ranging from food choices to whether to allow field work on the Sabbath.